About Us

 In addition to his work within congregations, he has served the larger church in a variety of ways, including as a neutral facilitator for Fellowship Meals and Conversation on Homosexuality; as Secretary of the Executive Committee of the Board of Cooperative Ministries of the Moravian Church, Southern Province; as a member of the New and Emerging Ministries Team; as an occasional short-form writer for denominational publications; and as an occasional Summer Camp Counselor.

 Prior to entering into ordained ministry, Rev. Bishop worked in a variety of secular positions from laborer to management.
-Pastor Bishop’s ongoing education has covered a variety of topics including training and certification as a Transitional Pastor, and he is now ministering under appointment to New Dorp Moravian Church.
-He is working with the congregation in self-study, study of the community surrounding the church, and the review/implementation of healthy practices in order to secure a vibrant future for the congregation, while working toward the effectiveness of its ongoing ministry.
+Pastor Bishop’s ongoing education has covered a variety of topics including training and certification as a Transitional Pastor.

 Music Director & Organist